-This blog features excerpts from an article by R. Christopher Whalen interviewing Sagent CEO Dan Sogorka.
+This blog features excerpts from an article about the future of mortgage servicing by R. Christopher Whalen interviewing Sagent CEO Dan Sogorka.
 The full article originally appeared here in The Institutional Risk Analyst.

 On the heels of a very busy Q1, Sagent is poised to continue to make waves as we get deeper into 2022.
-Dan Sogorka, Sagent’s CEO, recently sat down with R. Christopher Whalen for an interview published in The Institutional Risk Analyst to dig into what’s next for Sagent.
+Dan Sogorka, Sagent’s CEO, recently sat down with R. Christopher Whalen for an interview published in The Institutional Risk Analyst to dig into what’s next for Sagent and the future of mortgage servicing writ large.

 In case you missed the interview, here are a few key highlights:

-On the Industry Impact of Sagent’s Deal with Mr. Cooper:
+On the Future of Mortgage Servicing and the Industry Impact of Sagent’s Deal with Mr. Cooper:

 Dan Sogorka: “The COOP transaction did generate a lot of inquiry from Buy Side investors about Sagent and the servicing sector more broadly.”